w4rpnine/10x-knowtes-backend/.ai/db-plan.md

    - Each note can reference multiple other notes
    - Each note can be referenced by multiple other notes

-7. **One-to-Many: Note → Note Views**
-   - Each note can have multiple view records
-   - Each view record belongs to one note

 ## Indexes

 1. `topics_user_id_idx` ON `topics(user_id)`